googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | Offset32 | baseGlyphV1ListOffset | Offset to BaseGlyphV1List table. |
 | Offset32 | layersV1Offset | Offset to LayerV1List table. |
 | Offset32 | itemVariationStoreOffset | Offset to ItemVariationStore (may be NULL). |

+The BaseGlyphV1List and its subtables are only used in COLR version 1.
+The ItemVariationStore is only used in variable fonts and in conjunction with a BaseGlyphV1List and its subtables.

+A font that includes a BaseGlyphV1List can also include BaseGlyph and Layer records for compatibility with applications that only support COLR version 0.
+For applications that support COLR version 1, if a given base glyph is supported in the BaseGlyphV1List as well as in a BaseGlyph record, the data in the BaseGlyphV1List should be used.

+Color glyphs that can be implemented in COLR version 0 using BaseGlyph and Layer records can also be implemented using the version 1 BaseGlyphV1List and subtables.
+Thus, a font that uses the version 1 formats does not need to use the version 0 BaseGlyph and Layer records.
+However, a font may use the version 1 structures for some base glyphs and the version 0 structures for other base glyphs.
+Applications should search for a base glyph ID first in the BaseGlyphV1List, then if not found, search in the BaseGlyph records array, if present.

 **5.7.11.2.2 BaseGlyph and Layer records**